 The inner lining of your nose is very moist and delicate.
 So any sores, lesions, or ulcers on the inside of your nose are bound to be one of your worst nightmares.
 They can be extremely painful and if they are disturbed, they won’t heal and will remain open for a long time.
 Most of the time, sores on the inside of your nose may typically start as small pimples or blisters, and after a while, they may rupture and form small scabs.
 If you are fidgety, you may end up picking those itchy scabs from time to time, which can result in a bloody mess.

 There are many causes of sores in your nose and the ones that won’t heal or keep coming back are caused by bacterial infections such as staph or MRSA and viruses such as the herpes simplex virus.
 Even some diseases such as diabetes, impetigo, diabetes, HIV, herpes, lupus, and Crohn’s disease have symptoms such as lesions and blisters in the nose.
-If your sores are very painful and are causing you quite a bit of discomfort,
+If your sores are very painful and are causing you quite a bit of discomfort, then you should get it checked by your doctor and get a proper diagnosis.
+Prescribed medicines and over-the-counter medications can help treat nasal sores quickly.
+You can also try some natural remedies to get rid of sores in your nose.

 1. Apply Petroleum Jelly To The Sores

 Petroleum jelly keeps your skin hydrated by forming a thin moisture-locking layer over your skin.
 You can apply it over your cold sores and scabs to keep them hydrated.
 This will prevent them from drying up, which can lead to cracking and bleeding.
 You can apply it on your nose by dipping a cotton swab in the jelly and applying it gently on the sores.
 If the sores are inside the nostrils, you have to be extremely careful as it can get painful and do not apply a very thick layer as it can make it difficult to breathe.
-If you do not want
+If you do not want to use petroleum jelly, you can also use a hydrating ointment.

 2. Use Saline Nasal Rinses